real-hive/BADASS/README.md

     * (loaded with the **Action List** > **New Action** > **Load...**)
 * **Plugins:** `Audio To MIDI Drum Trigger (True Peak Logic)`

+## ⚠️ Limitations for drums notes detection

+* **Source Dependency:** Automated drums authoring only works based on what the stems make available.
+If some sound has been wrongly assigned to another instrument or stem during separation, it won't be correctly picked up.
+* **Binary Toms:** This is very much a binary system: all tom notes will be assigned to the same color (defaulting to the mapped note).
+There is no pitch detection to separate High/Mid/Low toms automatically.
+* **No Flams:** Flams are not detected and must be manually added later.
+* **Maximum accuracy for 1/8th notes, for 1/16h notes it varies:** Because of the way wave forms work, rapid hits are hard to detect without on the other hand triggering false positivies.
+1/16th notes are fairly reliable on snare and kicks and possibly on rides (not tested yet).
+On toms and crashes accuracy only goes down to 1/8th notes.
+For hi-hats, see below.
+* **Hi-Hat Dynamics:** Accuracy for 16th notes on the Hi-Hat is lower.
+Since these ghost notes are softer by nature, if a soft Hi-Hat note comes immediately after a loud accent (common in two-handed patterns), it will likely get lost in the transient detection.
+* **Not perfect by design:** This system was created to drastically speed up authoring.
+For this reason, settings and algorithms are mainly targeted at average good/great results, not perfect results for one song but decent for others.

 ---

 # 🥁 Quickstart: Zero to Transcribed